VladimirBalun/OLSystem/README.md

     brew install mysql
     brew install cmake

-Linux/BSD users should use their appropriate package managers to install:
+For Linux/BSD users should use their appropriate package managers to install:

     apt-get install git
     apt-get install default-jre